 Some women just seem to breeze through life: they always look great and make it seem like it’s easy, too.
 Well, they’re faking it!
-Everyone has to put in a little work to look great, and if you’ve been wondering how to do makeup so that you look natural and beautiful, these simple makeup tips will show you how to do light makeup for day out in simple, easy-to-follow steps.
+Everyone has to put in a little work to look great, and if you’ve been wondering how to do makeup step by step so that you look natural and beautiful, these simple makeup tips will show you how to do light makeup for day out in simple, easy-to-follow steps.
 Each area of the face has its own section, so if you’re wondering how to do eye makeup or foundation or lipstick, just skip to that section.

 First Things First: Start with a Clean Canvas

-Applying makeup is a lot like painting a picture, and you want to start with a clean canvas.
+Applying makeup step by step like a professional is a lot like painting a picture, and you want to start with a clean canvas.
 And, before you learn how to do light makeup for a day out, you have to clean your face, or you will be asking how to get rid of acne instead of how to put on makeup.
 At the very least, use cotton pads and water to remove any dirt, oil, or dead skin cells that might have accumulated overnight.
 If you’re trying to figure out how to get rid of acne, you might opt to use a cleanser instead of plain water.
 Once finished, pat your face dry, but leave some moisture, as this will help your skin absorb your moisturizer.

 Either way, once you’ve cleaned your face, you want to apply any medication, serums, etc. to your face BEFORE you apply moisturizer.
 When you’re ready to moisturize, move from the center of your face outward.
 Don’t forget your neck, including the back, as this will help keep all of the skin nice and tight.
 Keeping your skin moisturized will prevent your makeup from flaking and will reduce clogged pores – which is very important if you’re also wondering how to get rid of acne.
 Don’t forget to apply moisturizer underneath your eyes, as this skin is sensitive and delicate and needs a little extra TLC.
 Finally, if your moisturizer doesn’t have sunscreen, apply it last.